eZanmoto/dock/README.md

 #### Default flags

-Behind the scenes, `dock shell` passes the same default flags to `docker run` as `dock run`, and also passes the following:
+Behind the scenes, `dock shell` passes the same default flags to `docker run` as `dock run-in`, and also passes the following:

 * `--network=host`: This allows services run inside the container to be accessed as if they were running on the host.